matkoniecz/checklist-on-buying-new-computer/Readme.md

 List of thinks that should be checked on obtaining new computer.
 Especially on buying an used one.

 - [ ] Check BIOS events log
+- [ ] Check whatever BIOS is password-locked with disabled editing
+- [ ] Look through BIOS in general
 - [ ] Check for dead pixels: [http://www.lagom.nl/lcd-test/](http://www.lagom.nl/lcd-test/), [http://lcdtech.info/en/tests/dead.pixel.htm](http://lcdtech.info/en/tests/dead.pixel.htm) and [http://deadpixeltest.com/](http://deadpixeltest.com/) seem to be a nice tools
 - [ ] Backlight bleed test - check in completely dark room whatever black screen is evenly black
 - [ ] Even lighting - check white backround is it evenly lit (check from multiple angles)